languantan/languantan.github.io/_posts/2017-08-18-unit-testing-pitfalls.markdown

 {% highlight ruby %}
 describe '#colour_at' do
-  it 'should return first colour' do
+  it 'should return third colour' do
     expect(colour_at(3)).to eq '' # hmm, what value ah?
   end
 end